Qquaded/CMAPI/README.md

 ## Custom Pages

-Creating custom pages is simple with the Coretex library.
-This API enables developers to dynamically add new content and features to Construct, including marketplaces, custom tools, and more.
+Creating custom pages is straightforward with Coretex.
+This API allows you to dynamically add new content and features, such as marketplaces or custom tools.

-You can design unique features and interactions for players to enjoy by using the built-in UI libraries and connecting with game signals.

 ## Contributing

-If you want to contribute to the API or suggest features, feel free to fork this repository and create a pull request.
+To become a verified creator and have your mods featured, submit your mod to the [Luaq Discord Server](https://discord.gg/PPpVrxFsrc).
+Our team will review your submission for inclusion.
+Contributions are welcome, so feel free to fork the repository and create a pull request with your improvements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.